ereti/usc-ir-server/README.md

 docker run -d -p 27017:27017 --name mongodb mongo
 ```

 You may also wish to set up the server behind an [NginX](https://nginx.com/) reverse proxy, for HTTPS.
+The details of how to do this will not be included here, but guides online are prolific.
+Here is a [link to one](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-20-04).

 You will also need to install the modules used by the server.
 Since package.json is provided, this is as simple as running: